precice/tutorials/heat-exchanger/README.md

 ## Running the Simulation

+{% include note.html content="Since the already prepared case contains mesh files of approx. 50MB in size, we currently host these files outside of the tutorials repository and you can download and extract them automatically in the appropriate locations by running the download-meshes.sh script." %}

 Before starting the simulation for the first time you need to download the mesh files and copy them into the appropriate location.
 The shell script `./download-meshes.sh` will handle these things automatically.
 Afterwards, the simulation setup is ready to run.

-In order to run the coupled simulation, you can simply step into the participant directories and execute`./run.sh` for run (or `./run.sh -parallel`) for a parallel run.
-The simulation will need approximately one hour on a modern laptop to end (t=500).
-Before repeating the simulation, you can use the `clean.sh` script to clean-up any previous results and log files.
+In order to run the coupled simulation, you can simply step into the participant directories and execute`./run.sh` (or `./run.sh -parallel` for running a fluid participant in parallel).
+The simulation will need several minutes or up to an hour on a laptop to end (t=500).
+Before repeating the simulation, you can use the `clean-tutorial.sh` script to clean-up any previous results and log files.

 ## Post-processing

 After the first results are written (a new time directory will be created), you may visualize the results.

 For the OpenFOAM results, you can use ParaView and open the allready-provided `fluid-inner-openfoam.foam` and `fluid-outer-openfoam.foam` files.
-If it is installed you may better use `paraFoam -case fluid-inner-openfoam` and load the fluid-outer-openfoam.foam through the ParaView menu.
 You can then group the two cases and visualize them together.

 Unfortunately, ParaView does not support CalculiX result files.
 You may see the results in CGX or convert them using 3rd-party tools.